 Paffard says, “Most of us do not attend to these elusive and momentary intersections of the timeless with time because we do not recognise or cannot hold on to their significance ...”.
 Those who have tried, quoted in Paffard’s book, include Lord Clark, Arthur Koestler, C. S. Lewis and William Wordsworth.
 Some write of heightened awareness of “the ordinary sights and sounds of existence” when faced with danger or death.
 Paffard writes of the temporal dimension of words and music, as compared to the stillness of, for example, “a Chinese jar or a Grecian urn”.
 In his opinion, “...the perfect work of art perfectly comprehended achieves something of the stillness of eternity”.
 This for me undoubtedly applies to Piero's Madonna di Senigallia.

-The Unattended Moment is the theme for next year's summer exhibition at The Garden Gallery.
+The Unattended Moment is the theme for this year's summer exhibition at The Garden Gallery.
 The artists have been briefed and are enjoying contemplating the challenge of interpreting the sentiments expressed in Eliot's mysterious poem.
+Go to 'Exhibitions' for more information.

 As further food for thought, I was very taken with this quotation by Johannes Brahms, exquisitely carved on slate by Chris Elsey for the exhibition Orchestra of Letters at the Lettering Arts Trust in Snape.